Jiuxe/mancala-league/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* Mancala simulator and interface thanks to [DECSAI](https://decsai.ugr.es/)
+* Mancala simulator and interface thanks to [DECSAI](https://decsai.ugr.es/).